facebookresearch/hydra/website/docs/intro.md

 title: Introduction
 sidebar_label: Introduction
 ---
-Hydra is an experimentation framework, with the mission is to make writing, maintaining and running experiments in Python a joyful experience.
+Hydra is a Python library that help you write flexible command line applications, without all the boilerplate code.

-Hydra provides a unified command line interface to run your experiments locally or remotely. it can compose the configuration for your experiment dynamically, while allowing free overriding of the config from the command line without writing a line of code.
+Hydra provides a unified command line interface to run your application locally or remotely. it can compose the configuration for your application dynamically, while allowing free overriding of everything in the config from the command line.

 The best way to understand what Hydra is good for is to go through some examples.